ZackHolmberg/ZackHolmberg.github.io/index.md

 **Computer Lab Education Assistant**        (Sept 2015 - June 2015)
 Carman Elementary School – Carman, MB
-* Provided students with help and material to teach them aboutcomputer technology.
+* Provided young students with lessons to help them learn how to use computers.